Featured

 Tags

-A top priority for 26-year-old Philo Cesar is making a daily intention to have an open mind and stay in a state of growth.
-Philo, who will graduate in August 2022 from Chamberlain’s Miramar campus with her RN to BSN degree, says those qualities make an excellent nurse.
-Because no two days on the hospital floor are the same, resilience is paramount.
+In 2022, a top priority for 26-year-old Philo Cesar was making a daily intention to have an open mind and stay in a state of growth.
+Philo, at the time, was an RN to BSN program student at Chamberlain’s Miramar, Florida, campus, and she felt that maintaining such openness was the key to being an excellent nurse.
+After all, in a nursing career, no two days are the same—so for Philo, resilience was paramount.
 “You don't know what will be presented to you each day, what that day is going to look like, or who's going to come in front of you.
-You have to be willing to say, ‘Okay, this is the situation, and how can we solve this situation?’”
+You have to be willing to say, ‘OK, this is the situation, and how can we solve this situation?’”

-That problem-solving prowess and fierce determination have served Philo well as she’s worked toward her degree during the COVID-19 epidemic. “[COVID-19] made me want to be a nurse even more because in a time that is so dark, we can be the light for people that are suffering, people that are dying.
+That problem-solving prowess and fierce determination served Philo well as she worked toward her BSN degree during the pandemic. “[COVID-19] made me want to be a nurse even more,” Philo said, “because in a time that is so dark, we can be the light for people that are suffering, people that are dying.
 We have to be there to show compassion.”

 That compassion, Philo believes, is the scaffolding of health equity.
-“Health equity is being fair to everyone, regardless of their status, and I always try to treat people the way that I want to be treated,” Philo says.
+“Health equity is being fair to everyone, regardless of their status, and I always try to treat people the way that I want to be treated,” she said.

-Born in Haiti, Philo says it's looked upon favorably in the Haitian community when someone decides to pursue a degree in a medical field.
-“Our parents push us toward that area.
-People look to you as a role model, as an example for those that might feel like they're not capable of becoming a nurse or are hesitant about the language barrier.”
+Born in Haiti, Philo felt it was natural—and encouraged—for her to work in the medical field and pursue an RN to BSN degree.
+“Our parents push us toward [healthcare].
+People look to you as a role model, as an example for those that might feel like they’re not capable of becoming a nurse or are hesitant about the language barrier.”

-An active volunteer in Miramar’s Haitian community, Philo encourages other Haitians to reach for their dreams.
+As an active volunteer in Miramar’s Haitian community, Philo always encourages other Haitians to reach for their dreams.
 “I tell people to challenge themselves.
-Don't let the world's stigma, or what people may have said out of their own pain cause you to stay where you're at.
+Don't let the world’s stigma, or what people may have said out of their own pain, cause you to stay where you’re at.
 Because if you have a dream, go for it.”

-The journey to becoming a nurse is academically rigorous, and Philo believes that her unwavering commitment to compassionate patient care is what potential nurses should recognize in themselves.
-“I would say number one, check your heart.
-Why do you want to do go into nursing?
+The journey to becoming a nurse is challenging and the academics are rigorous.
+Philo encourages others seeking a career in nursing to focus on an unwavering commitment to patient care as their motivation.
+“I would say, number one, check your heart.
+Why do you want to go into nursing?
 Because what kept me in it for the long run was the reason why I got into nursing: to be light in someone’s darkness.”

-Always looking to be a positive change in the lives of her patients and co-workers, Philo sees problems not as obstacles but as possibilities for progress.
-One hurdle that Philo turned into progress was a particularly challenging class that made her question whether she was made for nursing.
+During her RN to BSN program, Philo worked to remain a force for positive change in the lives of her patients and co-workers.
+She saw problems not as obstacles but as possibilities for progress.
+One hurdle that she turned into progress was a particularly challenging class that made her question whether she could be successful in her nursing career.
 “I pushed myself hard, and I made it.”
-In fact, Philo was even invited to join Sigma Theta Tau, the international honor society for nursing.
+In fact, she was even invited to join Sigma Theta Tau, the international honor society for nursing.

 An avid songwriter and committed optimist, Philo wrote: “Make the difference in your actions and in your words.
 A raindrop makes an ocean, and you are never too small to make the difference.”